 Assistance is available to help families understand and qualify for Medicaid.
 Read more.

 Because there are many programs wrapped into the GC program, some levels of service are dictated by factors such as the severity of the individual's condition, the setting in which services are provided (i.e. assisted living vs. in-home), and the client’s own personal choices.

 For example, under the Choices for Care Waiver, which has been absorbed by the GC Waiver, persons in assisted living can receive an intensive degree of support, such as 24/7 supervision and nursing, laundry services and housekeeping.
-Assistance provided in nursing homes can include the previous plus room and board, transportation, therapies and medication management and recreational activities.
-Those living at home can receive personal care, adult day care, respite, PERS (Medical Alert) and assistance for home modifications and medical equipment.
+Assistance provided in nursing homes can include the previous, plus room and board, transportation, therapies, medication management, and recreational activities.
+Those living at home can receive personal care, adult day care, respite, PERS (Medical Alert), and assistance for home modifications and medical equipment.
 Obviously some of these home-based services are not relevant to persons who live in residential care.

-A complete list of benefits relevant to the elderly follow:
+A complete list of benefits relevant to the elderly follows:

 To apply for the Global Commitment to Health Waiver, contact Vermont Health Connect, either through their website or by phone at 855-899-9600.
 For additional information about this waiver, click here.
 To avoid confusion, the GC Waiver is often simply referred to as “Medicaid”.

 Paper applications are available and Vermont has a network of "assisters", including certified counselors, who help people with enrollment.
 A map of local assisters is available here.
 Finally, one's local Area Agency on Aging is also always ready to help.
 With Vermont's Medicaid program under the authority of the Global Commitment to Health Waiver, Vermont has eliminated Medicaid waiting lists.